 A number of companies require that employees sign agreements promising they will not compete with their employer after they have left their job.
 These agreements are often in the form of a provision within a larger employment contract or may constitute a separate document altogether.

 Certain requirements must be met before a non-compete agreement can be enforced in Massachusetts.
 These requirements have changed significantly in the past few years.
-If you are an employer who wishes to include a non-compete agreement in your employment contracts, or you are a person subject to one yourself, you should consult with an experienced Massachusetts attorney to help you through this complicated form of employment contract dispute.
+If you are an employer who wishes to include a non-compete agreement in your employment contracts, or you are a person subject to one yourself, you should seek out an experienced Massachusetts attorney to help you through this complicated form of employment contract dispute.

 A non-compete agreement is a contractual promise which prohibits one of the contracting parties, typically an employee, from engaging in conduct which is competitive with the other contracting party, typically an employer.
 As of October 1, 2018, non-compete agreements are generally banned in Massachusetts unless they meet certain strict statutory requirements.